10 Breathtakingly Beautiful Rhode Island Attractions

 The hiking trails are easy, even for beginners, allowing you to concentrate on the scenery and wildlife as opposed to struggling through a rough workout.
 Sometimes a peaceful nature walk is all you need.

-However, the refuge is also a great place to take a refreshing jog if you feeling like getting a more intense workout in.
-I often used this beautiful oasis to train for my half marathon.
-It offered the perfect setting: fresh air, no traffic noise, shade, and most of all: peaceful natural views.
+However, the refuge is also a great place to take a refreshing jog if you feeling like getting in a more intense workout.
+I often used this beautiful oasis to train for 5ks and half marathons.
+What a perfect setting for jogging: fresh air, no traffic noise, shade, and most of all: peaceful natural views.